Mike Myers: Family

 Myers began dating actress and comedy writer Robin Ruzan in the late 1980s after meeting at an ice hockey game in Chicago, during which Myers caught a puck and used the incident as an icebreaker to strike up a conversation with Ruzan.
-The couple married on May 22, 1993, and Myers later referred to Ruzan as "his muse".
-The couple filed for divorce in December 2005.
+The couple were married from 1993 to 2005.

 In 2006, Kelly Tisdale confirmed reports that she and Myers were dating.
 Myers and Tisdale married in New York City in a private ceremony in late 2010.
 Tisdale is a scenic artist who works in the entertainment industry and a former cafe owner.
 They have a son and two daughters.
 They reside in the Tribeca neighbourhood of New York City.

 Interests

 Myers is a Dungeons & Dragons player and was one of several celebrities to have participated in the Worldwide Dungeons & Dragons Game Day in 2006.
 He supports the Toronto Maple Leafs ice hockey team, and named two characters in the first Austin Powers film Commander Gilmour and General Borschevsky, after former-Maple Leafs players Doug Gilmour and Nikolai Borschevsky.
-He is also a fan of his parents' hometown football team Liverpool FC.
+He is also a fan of his parents' hometown football team Liverpool.

-Myers has played for Hollywood United FC, a celebrity soccer team.
+Myers has played for Hollywood United, a celebrity soccer team.
 He played in the 2010 Soccer Aid for UNICEF UK football match, England vs. R.O.W (Rest of the World) and scored his penalty during a sudden-death shootout after the game ended 2–2 (June 6, 2010).
 The Rest of the World team beat England for the first time since the tournament started.
 In June 2018, during a guest appearance on Late Night with Seth Meyers, Myers stated that Britain is a "rooting interest" for him during soccer games in part because of his parents and because he is also a citizen of the country.

 In 2014, Myers starred in a commercial with his brother Peter for Sears Canada, using "humorous banter to spread the message that, despite rumours, Sears wasn't shutting down".
 Peter at the time was senior director of planning at Sears' head office in Toronto, and he was laid off in 2017 after Sears Canada filed for bankruptcy.

 In 2016, Myers published a book, Canada, a memoir interwoven with reflections on his native country's history and popular culture and Prime Minister Justin Trudeau.
 Myers makes mention of his favourite Canadian band Max Webster among others such as Led Zeppelin.